 Florence, or Firenze, as the Italians call it, is one of the most photographed and most visited cities in the whole of Italy.
 It's easy to see why.
 For a start, Florence is home to art masterpieces such as Michaelangelo's David statue, which you can see in the Galleria dell'Accademia.
 The city's other main art museum, the Uffizi, is home to priceless works by Botticelli, da Vinci and more.
-If you've still not had your fill of art, then the Palazzo Pitti houses several different museums and another 500 pieces of Renaissance art.
+If you haven't had your fill of art yet, then the Palazzo Pitti houses several different museums and another 500 pieces of Renaissance art.

 Art isn't all Florence has to offer, though.
 The natural starting point for any visit is the Duomo or cathedral.
 The domed roof dominates Florence's skyline.
 Inside, the mosaic floors are impressive, but remember to look up into the domed roof to see the huge, 16th-century fresco of the Last Judgement.
 Visitors to the cathedral can also climb right up into the bell tower for amazing views over the city and the surrounding Tuscan landscape.

 In recent years, there has been a boom in Tuscan cookery classes, so could this be the perfect complement to days looking at art?
 Book just a morning, a full day or a couple of days to learn how to recreate all those traditional Italian dishes you've been enjoying in Florence's trattorias – why not prepare an exquisite Italian meal with your family?
 The city's iconic dish is bistecca alla fiorentina, a large T-bone steak cooked over an open fire.
 Also worth a visit is Florence's bustling, noisy food market, where local producers clamour to sell everything from cheese to fish.
 It's the perfect place to pick up ingredients for a simple lunch or to get some foodie souvenirs to take home.